mynodebtc/mynode_docs/docs/electrum/electrum.md

   </figure>
 </center>

-## Connecting an Electrum Wallet to myNode via Mobile
+## Connecting an Electrum Wallet to MyNode via Mobile

-You can also run Electrum via the mobile app and connect it to you myNode.
+You can also run Electrum via the mobile app and connect it to you MyNode.
 First, go into settings and set the server like the following.
 Replace the IP with your own IP.

 <center>
   <figure>